biojava/biojava.github.io/wiki/Main_Page.md

 BioJava 1.5 Release Planning
 ----------------------------

-BioJava 1.5-Beta2 is now available from the [download area](Biojava:Download "wikilink"). --[Mark](User:Mark "wikilink") 01:39, 29 December 2006 (EST)
+BioJava 1.5-Beta3 is now available from the [download area](Biojava:Download "wikilink"). --[Mark](User:Mark "wikilink") 02:37, 8 June 2007 (EDT)

 Planning has begun for a new BioJava release.
 The [release plan](Project:1.5ReleasePlan "wikilink") has been drawn up.
 Soon we will